stibinator/DuAEF_Duik_Docs/src/docs/walk-cycle.md

 - *Character*: sets the main traits of the character.

-    - Its height influences the frequency of the cycle (the apparent speed of the feet).
+    - Its *Height* influences the frequency of the cycle (the apparent speed of the feet).
-    - Its weight mainly influences the accelerations and decelerations of the motion (the momentum).
+    - Its *Weight* mainly influences the accelerations and decelerations of the motion (the momentum).
-    - The energy controls the amplitude of the movements.
+    - The *Energy* controls the amplitude of the movements.
-    - The softness controls how the muscles are contracted or not.
+    - The *Softness* controls how the muscles are contracted or not.

 - *Walk Cycle*: sets the characteristics of the walk.